-Often, people are concerned about the dosing of vaccines because they compare them with medicines, which are given in different doses based on body weight.
+Sometimes, people are concerned about the dosing of vaccines because they compare them with medicines, which are given in different doses based on body weight.
 This is like comparing apples and oranges.

 Specifically, medicines work when a certain level is present in the bloodstream; therefore, the weight of a person is important.
 It takes more of a medicine to see the same effect in a larger person than it does in a smaller person.
 This is similar to the effects of alcohol on a large man and a small woman.

 Vaccines work differently.
 For a vaccine to be effective, the cells of the immune system are important.
-Immune cells, called T cells and B cells, must be able to recognize the component of the vaccine, so that if a person comes into contact with that virus or bacteria again, these educated cells can become active and protect the person from an infection.
-Since these cells are throughout the body, they are usually educated near where the vaccine is given and then the cells, not the vaccines, travel throughout the body.
+Immune cells, called T cells and B cells, must be able to recognize the component of the vaccine, so that if a person encounters that virus or bacteria again, these educated cells can become active and protect the person from an infection.
+Since these cells are present throughout the body, they are usually educated near where the vaccine is given and then the cells, not the vaccines, travel throughout the body.
 Because of the way that vaccines work, they typically require very low quantities of active ingredients.

 Vaccine doses are not chosen arbitrarily.
 During the four phases of vaccine development, different doses are tested to determine the lowest effective dose for the target age group.
 For example, the rotavirus vaccine was tested at quantities as low as one-tenth the current dose and up to 10 times the current dose.

 Vaccine developers must practice good medicine and good economics.
-Giving larger doses of active ingredients than required would increase the side effects from and the costs of vaccines.
+Giving larger doses of active ingredients than required would increase the side effects from, and the costs, of vaccines.

 All 50 states allow individuals to forego immunizations that are not safe for them based on their medical histories.